 Fredonia's music students gain experience in all kinds of performance media - large and small ensembles, solo, and theatrical.
 Large ensembles include:

-- four bands (Wind Ensemble, Wind Symphony, Concert Band, All-College Band)
+- three bands (Wind Ensemble, Wind Orchestra, Symphonic Winds)

 - two orchestras (College Symphony, Chamber Orchestra)